spookyQubit/refreshExtractiveNeuralSummarizer/README.md

 ## Extractive summarization

 This is an unofficial pytorch implementation of [Refresh: Ranking Sentences for Extractive Summarization with Reinforcement Learning](https://arxiv.org/pdf/1802.08636.pdf).
-The original code implementation in tensorflow can be found in [EdinburghNLP/Refresh](https://github.com/EdinburghNLP/Refresh).
+The original code implementation in tensorflow can be found at [EdinburghNLP/Refresh](https://github.com/EdinburghNLP/Refresh).

 To run, follow the instructions in [EdinburghNLP/Refresh](https://github.com/EdinburghNLP/Refresh) to download the dataset.
 All the hyperparameters can be set in config.py.
 The code has been tested only with the CNN dataset.